Peirce Island Wastewater Treatment Facility Upgrade Project

 This project includes the reconstruction of Union Street from State Street to Middle Street.
 This project is part of the City’s continued sewer separation to reduce combined sewer overflows.
 The work will include roadway reconstruction, replacement of sidewalks, utility work including new storm drains, separate sanitary sewers, and water mains.
 The planning for this work will include an evaluation of the alignment for new drainage down Middle Street.
 This will provide an outlet for the stormwater discharge.

 Infiltration/Inflow (I/I) Study and Private Inflow Program

 The City initiated a sewer system infiltration/inflow study and private inflow program in the spring of 2015.
 The infiltration/inflow study will identify sources of groundwater and rain water entering the sewer system outside of the few remaining un-separated sewer areas downtown.
 Infiltration is groundwater that enters the sewer system through leaking manholes and cracked or broken pipe, while inflow is both stormwater and groundwater that enters the sewer system through direct connections including sump pumps, basement drains, yard drains, catch basins and roof downspouts.
 The first phase of work included measuring wastewater flows in the sewer system to identify locations of excessive infiltration and inflow.
 The second phase of work included additional investigations to identify the specific source of infiltration and inflow and was completed summer of 2017.
-A report was developed and provided a set of recommendations for sewer rehabilitation and/or replacement and for other project to remove extraneous flow.
+A report was developed and provided a set of recommendations for sewer rehabilitation and/or replacement and for other projects to remove extraneous flow.
 The last phase of the study will include smoke testing of the sewers in summer 2018.